Warsaw Marathon

 It is one of two marathons hosted in the city, alongside the Orlen Warsaw Marathon, which was held in 2013–2019.
 The marathon is one of five in the Crown of Polish Marathons program, along with the Dębno, Kraków, Poznań, and Wrocław Marathons.

 Polish competitors have traditionally triumphed in the early editions of the event both in the men's and women's competitions.
 However, since the fall of communism in 1989, the race has attracted more international participants who started to dominate the race.
-The current course records are 2:08:17 hours for men, set by John Kibet of Kenya in 2011, while Ethiopian Demissie Ayantu's run of 2:28:35 in 2022 is the fastest by a woman on the course.
+The current course records are 2:08:17 hours for men, set by John Kibet of Kenya in 2011, while Hungarian Lili Anna Vindics-Tóth's run of 2:24:48 in 2026 is the fastest by a woman on the course.

 History

 The marathon was first held on under the original name "1st Marathon of Peace" (to convince socialistic regime about the idea of "run for health, run for all").
 It happened thanks to the three brave people: Tomasz Hopfer (TVP journalist and runner), Józef Węgrzyn (journalist and runner) and Zbigniew Zaremba (1st director of the Warsaw Marathon; and running coach).
 In the inaugural race, the length of the course was just 40.6 km, and not the normal, classic distance of 42.195 km.

 In 2000 the men's race and in 2012 the women's race had the status of Polish Marathon National Championships.

 From 2013, the Polish insurance company Powszechny Zakład Ubezpieczeń (PZU) became a title sponsor, and the marathon was renamed "PZU Warsaw Marathon".

 In 2020, due to the coronavirus pandemic, organizers rescheduled the marathon to take place over four separate heats during the weekend, with each heat having a maximum of 250 runners.
 (Note: Restrictions due to the pandemic limited the number of people that could simultaneously compete in a race to 250 people.)
 In addition, the course was changed to a loop of 5 km in the center of the city.
 (Note: The start and finish was located on Senator Street in front of Theatre Square, and the majority of the loop was located on the Krakowskie Przedmieście and Miodowa Streets.)
 Since nearly 2000 runners had already registered for the race, a lottery was held to determine who was allowed to participate, with those denied a spot allowed to transfer their entry to 2021 or obtain a refund.
 (Note: Before the lottery was held, all registrants were given the option of transferring their entry to 2021 in case any were uninterested in participating.)